 - a.
-Schools and teacher colleges have access to diverse quality digital education content and services; - Schools and teacher colleges have offline access to digital education content and services (e.g. via mobile technology-friendly solutions); - c.
+Schools and teacher colleges have equitable access to diverse, age-appropriate, relevant and high-quality digital education content and services; - b.
+Schools and teacher colleges have offline access to digital education content and services (e.g. via mobile technology-friendly solutions); - c.
 Schools and teacher colleges have online access to digital education content and services; - d.
 Mechanisms for zero-rating access to digital educational content and services are established across schools and teacher colleges; and - e.
-Mechanisms for zero-rating access to digital educational content and services are operationalized across schools and teacher colleges.
+Mechanisms for zero-rating access to digital educational content and services are operationalised across schools and teacher colleges.